The Mother and the Whore: Legacy

 The film's reputation has increased over time.
 In 1982, the literary magazine Les Nouvelles littéraires celebrated the tenth anniversary of the film by publishing a series of articles about it.

 It has been called one of the best films in French history by Jean-Michel Frodon and Jean-Henri Roger.
 Film director Olivier Assayas has especially praised the film and considers it an example of what to strive for in filmmaking.
 It was ranked the second greatest French film of all time by a poll of filmmakers.

-Andrew Johnston, writing in Time Out New York, described his experience of viewing the film:

-One of the great, if all-too-infrequent, pleasures of being a film critic is having your mind blown by a film you didn't expect much from.
+Andrew Johnston, writing in Time Out New York, described his experience of viewing the film: One of the great, if all-too-infrequent, pleasures of being a film critic is having your mind blown by a film you didn't expect much from.
 Such an incident occurred in December 1997, when I was assigned to review Jean Eustache's 1973 film The Mother and the Whore, then beginning a revival engagement at Film Forum.
 Yes, I'd heard that it was a classic of French cinema, but I wasn't exactly thrilled at catching an early-morning screening of a three-hour-and-thirty-five-minute black-and-white foreign-language film that reportedly consisted of little more than people sitting around and talking.
 Frankly, I was a lot more excited about seeing Scream 2 that evening.
 Little did I know, as I eased into my seat, that I was in for one of the most memorable cinematic experiences of my life.
 After a 2016 retrospective screening at the French Institute Alliance Française, film critic Richard Brody effusively praised Eustache's sophisticated portrayal of characters whose "intimate disasters have the feel of epic clashes."
 Further, he sees the film as Eustache's "comprehensive vision" of radical politics and the Sexual Revolution in post-1968 France – a stark, regretful, and suspicious vision that Brody terms "ferociously conservative".

 The film was adapted into a 1990 stage play by Jean-Louis Martinelli.
-In 1996, the French rock band Diabologum utilized Veronika's monologue in a song titled "The Mom and the Whore" on their album #3.
+In 1996, the French rock band Diabologum utilized Veronika's monologue in a song titled "La maman et la putain" on their album #3.
 Vincent Dieutre's 2008 film ea2, 2e exercice d'admiration: Jean Eustache paid tribute to Veronika's monologue.